nowzoo/nowzoo.firebase.utils/README.md

 #  NowZoo Firebase Utilities

-This module exposes several utilities for using Firebase with angularfire.
+Several utilities for using Firebase with Angular and angularfire.

 Usage: